Mayfield throws 4 TDs in 1st half, Browns beat Titans 41-35

 INJURIES

-Browns: Linebacker Mack Wilson was checked for a concussion.
+Browns: LB Mack Wilson was checked for a concussion.

 Titans: Brown went down in the first half with an apparent right ankle injury but returned.